MicrosoftDocs/quantum-docs-pr/articles/index-rtw.md

 - Setup and Visual Studio integration
 - General ideas and feature requests

-Email the feedback to <qdkfeed@microsoft.com>.

 ## Microsoft Quantum Development Kit components
 The Quantum Development Kit preview provides a complete development and simulation environment that contains the following components.
 <table>
 <tr><th>Component</th><th>Function</th></tr>
 <tr><td>Q# language and compiler</td><td>Q# is a domain-specific programming language used for expressing quantum algorithms.
-It is used for writing sub-programs that execute on an adjunct quantum processor, under the control of a classical host program and computer.</td></tr>
+It is used for writing sub-programs that execute on an adjunct quantum processor under the control of a classical host program and computer.</td></tr>
 <tr><td>Q# standard library</td><td>The library contains operations and functions that support both the classical language control requirement and the Q# quantum algorithms.</td></tr>
 <tr><td>Local quantum machine simulator</td><td>A full state vector simulator optimized for accurate vector simulation and speed.</td></tr>
 <tr><td>Quantum computer trace simulator</td><td>The trace simulator does not simulate the quantum environment like the local quantum simulator.
 It is used to estimate the resources required to execute a quantum program and also allow faster debugging of the non-Q# control code.</td></tr>